JavaTMP/JavaTMP/docs/pages/javatmp-java-ajax-project-version.md

 ```
 ### `com.javatmp.web.listener.JavaTMPHttpSessionListener` class

-The `JavaTMPHttpSessionListener` implements `javax.servlet.ServletContextListener` interface and annotated by `@javax.servlet.annotation.WebListener` annotation to provide a startup and shutdown procedures when we deploy or undeploy `JavaTMP-Java-Ajax-Starter` web application using `ServletContextListener.contextInitialized` and `ServletContextListener.contextDestroyed` methods.
+The `JavaTMPHttpSessionListener` implements `javax.servlet.ServletContextListener` interface and annotated by `@javax.servlet.annotation.WebListener` annotation to provide a startup and shutdown procedures when we deploy or undeploy `JavaTMP-Java-Ajax` web application using `ServletContextListener.contextInitialized` and `ServletContextListener.contextDestroyed` methods.

 It considers as a `main` method in the web application environment used normally for initializing global resources like Database connection pool or Datasource lookup.
 We don't do any important things at startup nor shutdown of the web applicationunless than setting a UTC timezone.